 - Links and mentions from social community websites like Reddit, Digg, StumbleUpon and Tumblr have made a big impact on Seach Engine Result Pages (SERPs).

-With these things in mind, always consider using prominent social sharing buttons alongside your blog post.
+By keeping these important points in mind, consider using prominent social sharing buttons alongside your blog post.

-According to a study by BrightEdge, prominent social sharing buttons can increase social sharing by 700%.
+According to a study by BrightEdge, social sharing can be increased by 700% if the social sharing buttons are prominent.

 12. Boost Site Speed

-Google has already stated that page loading speed is an SEO ranking signal.
+Google has already stated that page loading speed is an important SEO ranking signal.

-So always keep in check with your website’s loading speed.
-There are tools like GTMetrix.com and tools.pingdom.com that allows you to get data that helps you to optimize your website.
+There are hundreds of free tools available online that help you to keep track of your website loading time.
+Tools like Google Page Speed Insight, GTMetrix.com and tools.pingdom.com allows you to get data that helps you to optimize your website.

 13. Use LSI Keywords

 On-Page SEO Techniques Checklist

 - Keyword at the beginning of the title

 - Keyword in Permalink